ShadowOfDragons/AustraNlia/README.md

 * 2D hand painted graphics in full HD
 * A unique story full of humor and mistery
 * Two playable characters, with unforgettable personalities and unique skills
-* Tons of puzzles and interactions
+* Tons of puzzles and character interactions

 ### Contact Information
 **E-mail:** totemtreegames@gmail.com